OSINT: How to find information on anyone

 - Gather the data

 - Validate assumptions

 - Generate report

-There are dozens of websites where you can find information about people or organizations and depending on the country information openness can be different.
-I’m not going to write about it in details as the governmental resources I could have provided might have not been relevant for you, as a resident of a different country.
-Just remember that such resources exist and Google them in need, they are not that hard to find, especially using the advanced search queries I described below.
+There are dozens of websites where you can find information about people or organizations and depending on the country, information openness can be different.
+I’m not going to write about it in details as the governmental resources I would provide might not be relevant to you, as a resident of a different country.
+Just remember that such resources exist and Google them in need, as they are not that hard to find, especially using the advanced search queries I describe below.

 - “john doe” site:instagram.com — quotation marks force Google Search to do absolutely exact match while the search is performed on Instagram.

 - “john doe” -“site:instagram.com/johndoe” site:instagram.com — hide postings from the target’s own account, but show posted comments on the Instagram posts of others.